Ireland

 Thermopsis villosa

-Lupinus, with its name and the structure of its flowers and leaves, resembles the more common lupine.
-It is a decorative and hardy perennial.
-It blooms in late May with bright yellow flowers.
-Its hardiness is due to the strong root system the plant develops, which is why it is even used in anti-erosion plantings.
+Thermopsis resembles the better-known lupine in both its name and the structure of its flowers and leaves.
+It is a decorative and hardy, resilient perennial.
+It blooms as early as the end of May with bright yellow flowers.
+Its resilience is due to the strong root system the plant creates, which is why it is even used in anti-erosion plantings.

 Sold Out